kyle-phillips/adversarial-tools/README.md

 # adversarial-tools

-This is a [working list](https://htmlpreview.github.io/?https://github.com/kyle-phillips/adversarial-tools/blob/main/adversarial-tools.html) of nearly 75 common tactics and techniques (primarily LOLBins) used by adversaries in a cyber attack.
+This is a [working list](https://htmlpreview.github.io/?https://github.com/kyle-phillips/adversarial-tools/blob/main/adversarial-tools.html) of more than 75 common Living off the Land binaries (and tools) used by adversaries in a cyber attack.

-Use this list for threat hunting or incident response.
-This list contains both LOLbins and software tools.
+This list was created from real world attacks that have been publicly documented.
+Use this list for threat hunting or incident response triage.

 [View the list here](https://htmlpreview.github.io/?https://github.com/kyle-phillips/adversarial-tools/blob/main/adversarial-tools.html)